Multitasking is like a trick we play on ourselves—because we’re juggling more tasks, it feels like we’re getting more done.

-Experts estimate that less than two percent of the population is efficient at task switching (they’re called supertaskers).
+Experts estimate that less than 2 percent of the population is efficient at task switching (they’re called supertaskers).
 Everyone else requires a lot of mental effort to move their brain from one task to another, and the more attention a task requires, the harder it is to make the switch.

 Coordinating activities that require little attention, like eating a sandwich, checking your email, and watching a show may be achievable.
 But the consequences can be devastating when you switch between higher attention tasks, like texting and driving.
-One study found that people who drove while talking on their cellphone (even with a hands-free device) performed as poorly as drunk drivers.
+One study found that people who drove while talking on their cellphone (even with a hands-free device) could perform as poorly as drunk drivers.

 Under a Spell

 If humans are such poor multitaskers, why do we embrace this behavior?